 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Research shows that as many as 75% of cancer survivors are interested in eventually having children, so knowing your child’s fertility preservation options is an important conversation you’ll need to have.

 “In the past, the approach had been to try to cure the child first and deal with the later effects as they came up,” says pediatric oncologist Seth Rotz, MD.
 “But because childhood cancer survival has improved, there’s more of an emphasis on reducing long-term impacts, and one of the major ones is infertility.
 It’s one of the most common and life-altering complications experienced by adults treated for childhood cancers.”

 Factors such as the child’s gender, age at treatment and genetic makeup influence the risk of permanent infertility.
-For these reasons, counseling parents (and the child if he or she is old enough) before treatment about infertility risk and preservation is essential.
+For these reasons, counseling parents (and the child if they’re old enough) before treatment about infertility risk and preservation is essential.

 Dr. Rotz says that often times discussing a child’s future fertility can be overwhelming for parents to think about, especially after just getting a cancer diagnosis, but it’s an important conversation to have – even if it feels like you’re talking about things that are a long time away.

 When your child is diagnosed with cancer and offered a treatment plan, but sure to speak with your doctor about the fertility risks.

 - Will the cancer treatment affect my child’s ability to have a future family?